or1426/Clifford-T-estimator/README.md

 state = StabState.basis(2) # the "ket" |00>
 overlap = state | H(0) | b11 # overlap equal to 0 since this is <1|H|0> <1|0>.
 ```
-We can also use the pipe notation to apply gates to a MeasurementOutcome, this means "when you have to compute an overlap, apply those gates, then compute the overlap".
+We can also use the `__or__` pipe notation to apply gates to a MeasurementOutcome, this means "when you have to compute an overlap, apply those gates, then compute the overlap".
 In particular
 ```
 state | (gate | bra) == state | gate | bra == (state | gate) | bra,
 ```